vectordotdev/vector/docs/specs/component.md

 as encoding.

 * Properties
-  * `quantity` - The quantity of Vector events.
+  * `count` - The count of Vector events.
-  * `byte_size` - The cumulative byte size of all events in JSON representation.
+  * `byte_size` - The cumulative in-memory byte size of all events sent.
 * Metrics
   * MUST increment the `sent_events_total` counter by the defined value with the defined properties as metric tags.
   * MUST increment the `sent_event_bytes_total` counter by the event's byte size in JSON representation.
 * Logs
-  * MUST log a `{quantity} events sent.` message at the `trace` level with the defined properties as structured data.
+  * MUST log a `Events sent.` message at the `trace` level with the defined properties as key-value pairs.
 It MUST NOT be rate limited.

 #### BytesSent